doobeh/homework/README.md

 So, we're aiming to test:

-- Authentication that returns a temporary token, which can then be used to authenticate future requests for say, 10 minutes.
+- Authentication that returns a temporary token, which can then be used to authenticate future requests with a 10 minute lifetime.
 - Handle POST'd json data to API endpoints.
 - Image/Binary uploads to API endpoints.
-- JSON responses to all requests.
+- JSON responses to requests.
-- Basic UI, because, why not-- enables simple testing.
+- Basic UI, because, why not-- enables simple checks.

+And the general goal is to build a client that can talk with this service, to supply it with the correct data.

+The steps would generally be:

+1. Request an authentication token
+2. Upload an image, get reference
+3. Upload meta-data with image reference

+When sending a second image, the client should just start from step 2 and use the currently active token.
+If the token expires and the client gets a 401 - bad_token, only then should the client request a new token and resubmit.

 ## Endpoints